 Ingredients

-This cottage cheese Alfredo is so creamy and packed with 15g of protein per serving all thanks to the blended cottage cheese Alfredo sauce.
+I love this cottage cheese Alfredo because it’s just as creamy as the real thing, but it packs in 15g of protein per serving thanks to the blended cottage cheese sauce.

 Grams of Protein per Serving: 15 grams